Spring 2020 Middle School Multi-Language Sampler Briefing

 Montana Digital Academy announces the continuation of our program designed to help middle school students begin to experience world languages and online learning.
-Middle school is a time of exploration and discovery for students, and as they get closer to entering high school, they will face a variety of challenges and opportunities designed to prepare them for their future choices.
-MTDA offers the Multi-Language Sampler (MLS) as just such an opportunity for 6th, 7th, and 8th-grade students to explore up to five different languages: Latin, Spanish, French, German, and Mandarin Chinese before beginning high school.
+Middle school is a time of exploration and discovery for students.
+As they get closer to entering high school, they will face a variety of challenges and opportunities designed to prepare them for their future choices.
+MTDA offers the Multi-Language Sampler (MLS) as just such an opportunity for 6th, 7th, and 8th-grade students to explore up to four different languages: Spanish, French, German, and Latin.

-MTDA plans to offer as much service to students and schools as our resources and teacher availability allow.
-While this doesn’t mean we can offer unlimited enrollments in MLS, we are working to open up as many sections and slots as possible to serve demand.
+As noted above, MTDA plans to offer as much service to students and schools as our resources and teacher availability allow.

-- We will offer as many slots/sections as we have resources and teacher availability.
-We will start with 200 slots per session broken up among the various language programs, and add as we have teacher resources available.
+- As noted, we will offer as many slots/sections as we have resources and teacher availability.
 Enrollments remain first come, first served.
-We can’t reserve spots or under any circumstances.
+We can’t reserve spots under any circumstances.

 - As in the past, we ask that schools apply our high school-level enrollment decision-making process to their middle school enrollments.
 That means that they should decide the merits of students individually in the program as opposed to whole classes.
-Tools are available to administrators and counselors to help explain the rigor and requirements of the programs, including our online learning readiness matrix that is an important component to planning programming.
+Tools are available to administrators and counselors to help explain the rigor and requirements of the program, including our online learning readiness matrix.
 Those tools are available here: LINK.

 - We ask that programs have functioning equipment and appropriate Internet access resources on day one of the session.
-We have refreshed our technology minimum requirements for the 2018-2019 program year and no longer require a webcam.
+We have refreshed our minimum technology requirements for the 2019-2020 program year and no longer require a webcam.
 However, the headphone and microphone requirements remain.
 Please refer to our technical requirements page here: LINK.